PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/qW4OlBWH5Gs" frameborder="0" allowfullscreen></iframe>

-Code is in the "deform" [example](https://github.com/pistondevelopers/piston-examples)
+Example code is in the "deform" app under [piston-examples](https://github.com/pistondevelopers/piston-examples).

 I have been using this algorithm for years in a 2D animation software.
 The algorithm is called "Rigid Moving Least Squares Deformation".